DuoTeach: Dual Role Self-Teaching for Coarse-to-Fine Decision Coordination in Vision--Language Models: Approach

-Unlike the teacher $t_\phi$, the student model $s_\theta$ is the trainable component, initialized from the same pretrained VLM as the teacher.
-Under the Joint Invocation setting, $s_\theta$ receives the image together with all level-wise queries $(q_1,\dots,q_L)$ in a single input and produces the entire answer sequence in one forward pass.
-As shown in \cref{fig:method}, decoding is autoregressive and uses only the student's own previously generated tokens as context.
-Let $\hat{a}_l$ denote the option token predicted by the student at level $l$.
-We write
+\paragraph{One-call student under JPD.} The student $s_\theta$ is initialized from the same pretrained VLM and trained to operate under JPD (Sec.~\ref{sec:task_jpd}): it receives the image and all level-specific queries in a single call and must maintain cross-level coordination without injected prior decisions.
+Decoding is autoregressive; letting $\hat{y}_\ell$ denote the option predicted at level $\ell$,